cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemaAnalizer.md

 		errors.map(console.log)
 	}
 ```
-To verify a data model with a remote schema, is necessary specify the ocb-sender object as parameter of the verifyModel() function; in this case the method verifyModel() becomes to a promise.
+### Verifying an entity with a remote JSON Schema
+An entity can be verified through a JSON schema imported from a remote repository.
+The verifyModel() function receives as parameter the ocb-sender object for using the   remote JSON schema, in this case the verifyModel() function becomes to a promise.
+For example, the next fragment of code shows the following: the modules ngsi-parser y ocb-sender are imported in the JavaScript file and also the JSON schema is imported from a remote repository, through the URL typed in the setModel() function.
+Afterwards, the verifyModel() function receives as parameters: the remote JSON schema, the entity to verify (in this example, the entity ***Room1***),  and the object ocb-sender.
 ```javascript
 	var ngsi = require('ngsi-parser');
 	var ocb = require('ocb-sender');